Graduate School of Science

 The Graduate School of Science offers PhD programmes spanning the entire spectrum of science ranging from Mathematics to Environmental Science.

 The Graduate School of Science operates under the supervision of the Faculty Board.
-The Dean of the Faculty of Science, Professor Geert de Snoo, is also Dean of the Graduate School of Science.
+Professor Eric Eliel is the Dean of the Graduate School of Science.
 The Dean is supported by the Graduate School Office.

 Facts and Figures